-When levator palpebrae superioris is attached to the skin of superior eyelid rather than its end, a double eyelid is formed.
+When levator palpebrae superioris is attached to the skin of superior eyelid as well as the superior tarsus, a double eyelid is formed.
 The double eyelid gets prominent whey superior eyelid is elevated.

 III innervates the levator palpebrae superioris which opens the upper eyelid (Fig. 4-45).
 VII innervates the orbicularis oculi which closes the upper and lower eyelids (Fig. 4-27).
 Such difference is because the orbicularis oculi is one of the facial muscles (Fig. 4-1).

-The eyelid has the thinnest skin and subcutaneous tissue of all parts of our body.
+The eyelid has very thin skin and subcutaneous tissue.
 Therefore, the eyelid has helped mankind wake up when the sun rises since primitive age.